DEFINITION OF TERMS:

 We bought this as a small seedling plant at our HGCNY 2021 Fall Plant Sale, and here it’s blooming in August 2022.

 I didn’t put it in a very good place — between the arborvitaes and the driveway, so it doesn’t get much sun or space to grow.
-I’ll have to try moving it or starting some from its seed.
+I’ll have to try moving it or starting some more plants from its seed.

 Dutchman’s breeches (Dicentra cucullaria)